 How are food and mental health linked?

 The relationship between our diet and our mental health is complex.
-However what we eat and drink affects how we feel, think and behave.
+What we eat and drink affects how we feel, think and behave.

 There is no specific diet to treat depression but eating more of some foods and less or none of others can help manage your symptoms by improving your mood, giving you more energy and helping you to think more clearly.